La Maternitat i Sant Ramon

-La Maternitat i Sant Ramon is a neighborhood in the les Corts district of Barcelona, Catalonia (Spain), the westernmost area of the district, distinctly more working class than its neighbours Pedralbes and Les Corts and similar to the also neighbouring L'Hospitalet de Llobregat and Sants.
+La Maternitat i Sant Ramon (/ca/) is a neighborhood in the les Corts district of Barcelona, Catalonia (Spain), the westernmost area of the district, distinctly more working class than its neighbours Pedralbes and Les Corts and similar to the also neighbouring L'Hospitalet de Llobregat and Sants.
 It was part of the former independent municipality of Les Corts, also known as les Corts de Sarrià.
 Its name stems from the 19th century maternity house known as La Maternitat, in Travessera de Les Corts, designed by Camil Oliveres i Gensana and which includes a large garden.
-It's made up of residential areas to the west such as Sant Ramon proper and the Torre Melina buildings, and the build-up areas of La Maternitat and Can Bacardí to the east.
+It is made up of residential areas to the west such as Sant Ramon proper and the Torre Melina buildings, and the built-up areas of La Maternitat and Can Bacardí to the east.
 Centre Cívic Riera Blanca is this neighbourhood's community centre.

-Most of the facilities of FC Barcelona, including its famous stadium Camp Nou, are located in this neighbourhood.
+Most of the facilities of FC Barcelona, including its stadium Camp Nou, are located in this neighbourhood.

 The Malian-Spanish footballer Adama Traoré was born here.